 Stay Informed via EmailThe U.S. Court of Appeals for the D.C.
 Circuit is pleased to offer a free email subscription service.
-Subscribers receive notifications by email when new information is available, including opinion releases, news, and vacancies.
+Subscribers receive notifications by email when new information is available, including opinion and judgment releases, news, and vacancies.
 You will only receive email updates on topics that you specify.
 You may unsubscribe at any time.

 How to Start, Change or Cancel Your Email Subscription